For an introduction

 These verses in the deleted list are not crucial to the Bible interpretation.
 However, there are many ambiguous points in the Bible that are really relevant.
-It often produces a chain reaction, which pass on the interpretation of the faith to new and emerging issues.
-A good example is the question of pre-existence of Jesus.
+It often produces a chain reaction, which passes on the interpretation of the faith to new and emerging issues.
+A good example is the question of the pre-existence of Jesus.
 If we accept that Jesus has always existed in heaven with the Father, we must also accept his divinity and omnipotence and that he came down from heaven to earth as God but taking the human form and that he was from the beginning the Word of God.
 When God cannot die, Jesus did not die in the same way as a human being dies.

 Gradually, the Catholic Church fathers had developed the most peculiar explanations and the synods accepted these doctrines which every member of the church had to accept at the risk of anathema and even their lives.

 The Bible warns of arbitrary changes: Rev 22:18 I warn everyone who hears the words of the prophecy in this book: If anyone adds anything to them, God will strike him with the plagues that are written in this book.
 19 If anyone takes away any words from the book of this prophecy, God will take away his portion of the tree of life and the holy city that are described in this book.